-MCWD credit cards are to be used for travel to District-related seminars, conferences, and out-oftown meetings in compliance with the District's Reimbursement and Travel Policy.
 The District credit card transaction limit is \$2,500 per transaction.
 Any misuse of the District credit cards is considered improper use of District property and is subject to disciplinary action up to and including termination.

-5.6 General Level 2 Procurements
+5.5 General Level 2 Procurements

 For purchases of goods and services over \$5,000 but less than \$45,000, three (3) quotes are required to be obtained from a qualified source.
-To the greatest extent feasible, and to promote competition, general purchases should be distributed among qualified sources.
+To the greatest extent feasible, and to promote competition, general purchases should be distributed among qualified sources, provided the qualified sources offer the best value to the District.
 Quotes may be obtained orally (either in person or by phone) or in writing by fax, email or through the competitive procurement method.
 Award shall be made to the qualified vendor that provides the best value to the District.
 If award is to be made for reasons other than lowest price, documentation shall be provided in the contract file and approved in writing by the applicable District contracting officer in Attachment 1.